-This chapter provides information and instructions for installing and removing adapters.
-Instructions for working with adapters for the riser card and for installing an Accelerated Graphics Port (AGP) adapter are discussed.
+This chapter provides information and instructions for installing and removing adapters, including instructions for working with adapters on the riser card and for installing an accelerated graphics port (AGP) adapter.

 When you are installing or removing adapters, it is important to resolve any resource conflicts that might arise.
 For example, if you install an ISA legacy adapter, you might need to manually configure the adapter by setting a variety of switches on the adapter and by using the Configuration/Setup Utility program.